How to use and configure ajax with jQuery? - Updated Examples

 Synchronous VS Asynchronous with AJAX

-An interesting point about AJAX technology is that it is asynchronous; That is, the AJAX is executed without interrupting the rest of the JavaScript code; this can be an inconvenience on some occasions depending on the circumstances or what we want to do:
+An interesting point of AJAX technology is that it is asynchronous; that is, the AJAX is executed without interrupting the rest of the JavaScript code; this can be an inconvenience on some occasions depending on the circumstances or what we want to do:

 $.ajax({